 "It means credit for an arrest," Harry said, stepping forward, "and I have to inform you that you are both under arrest for stealing Hogwarts property, using an Unforgivable Curse, kidnapping, and other offenses."
 He paused.
 "Sorry, I have to say that.
 Ginny suggested that she come inside because it would be . . . more comfortable for everyone."

-Chamberlain looked away from Harry and gave yet another short, disparaging snort.
+Chamberlain looked away from Harry and gave a short, disparaging snort.
 "Thank you for being so considerate.
 I'll try my best to return the favor from my cell."

 There was a long, uncomfortable silence in the cottage, until Chamberlain sighed quietly.
 "Forgive me, Harry.
-You're only trying to do your job.
+You're only doing your job.
 I deceived you and many others."
 He looked up and his eyes were troubled, even fearful.
 "How many years will I get?
 Will they send me to Azkaban?"

 Chamberlain shrugged and leaned back, staring at a spot on the wall past Harry's head; Patience rested her cheek on his shoulder, but he ignored her.
 "I don't know," he muttered.

-He suddenly took out his wand and instantly Harry and Ron were pointing theirs at him.
+He suddenly took out his wand and instantly Harry and Ron's were pointing at him.
 But he held up his hand and placed the tip of his wand on his temple.
-As he slowly pulled it away, a silvery strand like a filigree of smoke emerged with it from his head.
+As he slowly pulled it away, a silvery strand like a filigree of smoke emerged from his head.
 He held it over the Pensieve and gave the wand a little shake.
 The memory floated down and sank into the swirling, liquid mass.

 "Je suis fini," he murmured.
 "Je suis fichu."